 As far as I’m concerned, I would back off immediately if graphic content carried an EXPLICIT warning with it.
 As it happens, mostly, such warnings are either cryptic, or non-existent altogether, leading unsuspecting fellows to accidental exposure.

 As for free internet.
 The internet is yours and you may view/watch whatever you want to, but before you do, try this exercise: Put yourself in the shoes of a loved one of a victim in the spotlight, and imagine their plight at the travesty of their privacy as the world laps up gory details of their beloved’s unfortunate end.

-Or imagine accidentally viewing unsightly pictures of their disfigured remains even as you come to terms with bereavement, as happened in the horrifying case of the US teenager ‘CN’ who was deceased in a violent car crash in 2006.
-Mishandling of photos of her bloodied remains, taken by first responders, resulted in them spawning across thousands of websites, many of them dedicated to hardcore macabre, leading to unending torment for her family.
-Subsequently, the father was tricked into viewing those pictures (captioned with taunts), when he clicked open what appeared to be regular business mail.
-CN’s sisters had to be pulled out of school, and were forbidden from using the internet, lest they chance upon the pictures that’ll forever be on display online.
+Or imagine accidentally viewing unsightly pictures of their disfigured remains even as you come to terms with bereavement, as happened in the horrifying case of the US teenager, ‘CN’, who was deceased in a violent car crash in 2006.
+Her bloodied remains, immortalised in pictures taken by first responders, leaked online and spawned across thousands of websites.
+Many of these are dedicated to hardcore macabre and led to unending torment for her family.
+The father was tricked into viewing those pictures (captioned with taunts), when he clicked open what appeared to be regular business mail.
+CN’s sisters had to be pulled out of school and forbidden from using the internet, lest they chance upon the pictures that’ll forever be on display online.
 The family also engaged in an expensive litigation to have the photos removed, and pressed for laws against emergency response personnel distributing death pictures outside their professional circle.